MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 If Azure AD B2B integration is enabled, recipients may be prompted to sign in or use a one-time passcode, depending on your organization's Azure AD B2B settings.

-More information about this feature can be found at [SharePoint and OneDrive integration with Azure AD B2B](./sharepoint-azureb2b-integration.md).
+More information about Azure AD B2B integration can be found at [SharePoint and OneDrive integration with Azure AD B2B](sharepoint-azureb2b-integration.md).

 > [!NOTE]
 > Sites can't be shared with people unless they have a Microsoft account or a work or school account in Azure AD.